 “I love you” is one of those phrases we measure precisely, down to the smallest change in breath and intention.
-Speaking it, or hearing it.
+Speaking it, singing it and hearing it.
 Especially the first time, and the last few times.

 At least one important person in your life will have said “I love you”, without meaning it.
-A deep, protective human instinct will have awoken in your heart, “Not true”
+A deep, protective human instinct awakes in your heart and warns you: “Beware“

 If it wasn’t too recent and it isn’t too painful, think back.
 What alerted your heart to the lie?
 Did the word ‘love‘ sound too thin and hollow?
 Or was ‘I love you’ overstuffed with emotion?
 What detail in the sound tipped you off to a falseness in the words?You don’t have the words to answer that question precisely.
 You ‘know’ the answer, but not in language.
 Feeling bypasses the brain.
 You register the ‘untruth’ as a physical sensation.
 It offends you and it hurts you, in unequal measure.

 When you’re singing the word ‘love’, remember that bitter feeling of betrayal.
-Sing ‘love’ unconvincingly and you’re giving your audience a small dose of discontent.
+Sing ‘love’ unconvincingly and you give your audience a small dose of discontent.
 They will feel that something doesn’t quite ring true.
 Yes, the song will carry them on past that uncomfortable millisecond, but a ghost of it will remain in their hearts.

 I wrote about ‘white chocolate love‘: the enthusiastic, neutral version of love you learn in English class, here.
 White chocolate love feels plain and unadorned.
 Enough for I love History, but not enough for I love you: